Wakfu (TV series): Episodes

+Production

+The series was animated with Adobe Flash, all the production is done at Ankama's headquarters in Roubaix, with the expection of some episodes of season 3 that were outsourced at Kaibou Productions and Caribara in Montreal alongside Waooh! in Liège and the special episodes "Noximilien l'Horloger" and "Ogrest, la Légende", both produced in Japan, the episode was directed by Eunyoung Choi with Masaaki Yuasa on character designs and features a radically different art style made by the same team of animators who worked on Kaiba and Kemonozume.

 Reception

-Wafku has received generally positive reviews.
+Wakfu has received generally positive reviews.
 Writing for Common Sense Media, reviewer Emily Ashby gave an overall positive review, praising the plot and graphics, but warned parents of elements potentially unsuitable for younger kids.
 The show has a rating of 8.1 on IMDb.
-Writing for thereviewgeek.com, Greg Wheeler praised the plot and characters but opined that the show has a slightly overlong runtime.
+Writing for thereviewgeek.com, Greg Wheeler, praised the plot and characters, but opined that the show has a slightly overlong runtime.

 Netflix streaming

 Netflix acquired the right to the show and started showing it on its streaming, according to Variety Ted Sarandos, Netflix's CCO, said "Animation has a very strong history in France and French animators are among the best and most innovative in the world."
 Sarandos added that Netflix expected "to further strengthen our relationship with Ankama and other French animation studios."
 The series started airing on Netflix in September 2014.
 The dub for Season 3 uses an entirely new voice cast based in Los Angeles.